PlanB-Network/bitcoin-educational-content/docs/README.md

 ## Supported Languages

-The PlanB content is available in the following languages:
+Thanks to our contributors, the PlanB content is available in many languages such as but not limited to the following ones:

 - Arabic: [Review Dashboard](https://github.com/orgs/DecouvreBitcoin/projects/16)
 - Danish: [Review Dashboard](https://github.com/orgs/DecouvreBitcoin/projects/24)